 1. Super Ventilated Face Head and Brain Protection

 This completely ASTM DH-certified helmet is the go-to helmet for enduro and bike park riders.
-Uphill, upwardly, upside down, E-bike or trail you name it, the DBX4.0 has you covered.
+Uphill, upwardly, upside down, E-bike or trail, you name it, the DBX4.0 has you covered.

 Features

-1. DH-certified feather light polymer shell in three sizes
+1. DH-certified feather-light polymer shell in three sizes

 2. Detachable chin bar with easy-fit stainless accessory system

-3. Brain injury decrease technology
+3. Brain injury decreases technology

 4. Reduces forces associated with concussion